CESNET/netopeer2/server/configuration/README.md

 - probably most importantly, **only RSA** keys are supported at the moment,
 - uniqueness of `private-key` `name` key values is not checked, which means that if a key with an existing name is loaded/generated, it will overwrite the existing one,
 - private keys themselves only support `running` datastore, which actually acts as a `startup` as well,
+- `key-length` of a key is never returned,
 - `generate-certificate-signing-request` action is not supported,
 - `certificate-expiration` is not checked and the notification is never generated,
 - NETCONF client configuration is completely custom and hence the whole subtree `user-auth-credentials` is not supported.